As we may be moving shortly, I wanted to write a list of our favourite things about living in Crystal Palace in south east London.

 49. The annual Crystal Palace Overground Festival

-50. On a personal note, we’ll always love it as it’s where we bought our first house, it’s the only place our daughter has ever lived, and it’s where lots of our friends are
+50. On a personal note, we’ll always remember living in Crystal Palace as it’s where we bought our first house, it’s the only place our daughter has ever lived, and it’s where lots of our friends are

-51. And finally…the view over London, especially on New Year’s Eve, and at night.
+51. And finally…one of the best things about living in Crystal Palace the view over London, especially on New Year’s Eve, and at night.

 Thanks for having us, Crystal Palace (and let me know if I’ve missed anything from the list).